Chinese Democracy: Live performances and touring

 Rhythm guitarist Paul Tobias left in 2002.
 Rose called him vital to the writing process but said touring was not his preference.
-He was replaced by Richard Fortus, who said most of the material was already written, with some riffs dating back to Slash.
+He was replaced by Richard Fortus (The Psychedelic Furs, Love Spit Love), who said most of the material was already written, with some riffs dating back to Slash.
 The band had considered Marc Ford of The Black Crowes, but he declined.
 Fortus called recording "challenging" since every guitar part had to be structured with three guitar players.
 In August 2002, Rose wrote that the album was nearly complete, with a finalized tracklist and artwork.
-Weeks later he told MTV: "You'll see [the album], but I don't know if 'soon' is the word".
+Weeks later he told MTV: "You'll see [the album], but I don't know if 'soon' is the word."
 In November, Reed said the album would be out by June 2003, with only minor work left.
 Rose confirmed plans for multiple albums and blamed delays on lack of label support, saying he had taken on roles beyond his scope.
 He also cited pressure during the Illusion sessions as a reason for the prolonged process.

+Composers Marco Beltrami and Paul Buckmaster contributed orchestral arrangements for several songs in late 2002.
+In 2003, Beltrami said: "Axl played me these songs, asked me my ideas...
+I wrote some melodies and stuff.
+The music was eclectic, and there were no lyrics on the songs that I was working on."
+Buckmaster said: "Axl was supposed to be there at 3pm, but turned up at 5.
+He was apologetic and ran me through four songs that he wanted to put strings over."

 In 2003, Eddie Trunk described the song "I.R.S." as Illusion-era hard rock with modern touches.
 Later that year, the Offspring joked their next album would be called Chinese Democracy (You Snooze, You Lose).
 Rose responded with a cease-and-desist order, which Dexter Holland said was blown out of proportion.

 In mid-2003, the band reportedly began rerecording the album again.
-A journalist said Rose wanted it "as perfect as possible".
+A journalist said Rose wanted it "as perfect as possible."
 In 2004, Stinson said it was "almost done", but delays stemmed from legal issues and Rose's desire for full band input: "You have to get eight people to basically write a song together that everyone likes."
 An engineer said Rose aimed to make "the best record ever," which lead to endless revisions.
-Stinson later said Geffen left Rose to self-produce, which he hadn't wanted.
+Stinson later said Geffen left Rose to self-produce, which he had not wanted.
 After the label merged with Interscope, Rose was told Jimmy Iovine would be more involved than he was.